 Whether you are hoping to build a solid foundation for a career pivot into marketing or you’re ready to position yourself on a trajectory toward upper management and the c-suite, the Online Master’s in Marketing offers everything you need to know to thrive in today’s rapidly evolving digital world.

 The Online Master’s in Marketing has been designed to create a new type of marketing leader through the cultivation of what are often considered disparate skills sets across the analytic, strategic and creative sides of marketing.

 They are comfortable in a dynamic world and not bound to the mechanistic rhythms of conventional workflows.
-Embracing ambiguity and iteration, a Renaissance Marketer understands that the best use of time is often nonlinear.
-They are capable and fluent in the rapidly evolving technology that defines their profession, and they recognize its role as an enabler of collaboration, insights and innovation.
+Embracing ambiguity and iteration, Renaissance Marketers understand that the best use of time is often nonlinear.
+They are adept at the digital and analytics-based skills that drive innovative decision-making.
+They are capable and fluent in the rapidly evolving technology that defines their profession, and they recognize its role as an enabler of collaboration and insight.

-They treat even the most difficult problems as opportunities to develop impactful and inspirational solutions.
+They treat even the most difficult problems as opportunities for strategic creativity and innovative brand strategy.
 They approach their work informed by, but not beholden to, time-tested methods: They balance the wisdom to respect proven processes with the courage to adapt them—or even radically change them—for current challenges.